silentbicycle/theft/README.md

 # Running and Reporting

+`theft_run` has an optional 'progress_cb' argument, which takes a pointer to a function to call with details after every trial.
+The callback should return `THEFT_PROGRESS_CONTINUE`, or `THEFT_PROGRESS_HALT` to halt a test run early.
+This can be used to stop searching if there are too many duplicates, to print '.' characters to show progress every N iterations of a slow test, to halt after a certain number of failures have been found, etc. If not set, theft will default to a progress callback that just returns `CONTINUE`.

-`theft_run` has an optional argument, "report", which takes a pointer to a `theft_trial_report` struct.
-If non-NULL, this will be populated with more detailed info about the test run `theft_run`'s result, which only indicates whether there were any failures.
+`theft_run` also has an optional argument, 'report', which takes a pointer to a `theft_trial_report` struct.
+If non-NULL, this will be populated with more detailed info about the test run's result, which only indicates whether there were any failures.
 Currently, it includes counts for passes, failures, trials skipped at user request, and trials skipped because the arguments are probable duplicates.

-`theft_run` also has an optional "progress_cb" argument, which takes a pointer to a function to call with details after every trial.
-The callback should return `THEFT_PROGRESS_CONTINUE`, or `THEFT_PROGRESS_HALT` to halt a test run early.
-This can be used to stop searching if there are too many duplicates, to print '.' characters to show progress every N iterations of a slow test, to halt after a certain number of failures have been found, etc. If not set, theft will default to a progress callback that just returns 'continue'.